dwavesystems/dimod/docs/intro/intro_cqm.rst

 ================

-dimod provides a :term:`constrained quadratic model` (CQM) class that encodes a quadratic objective and one or more quadratic equality and inequality constraints.
+dimod provides a :term:`constrained quadratic model` (CQM) class that encodes a quadratic objective and possibly one or more quadratic equality and inequality constraints.

 For an introduction to CQMs, see
 :std:doc:`Constrained Quadratic Models <oceandocs:concepts/cqm>`.